Top Five Things to Know about the Endocannabinoid System

 4) The ECS gets a boost from CBD

 The two receptors within the ECS are known as CB1 and CB2.
 In general, CB1 receptors are more likely to be found in the brain and central nervous system, while CB2 receptors tend to be found on the cells of the body’s immune system.
 Unlike its cannabinoid cousin, THC, CBD doesn’t necessarily bind directly to these receptors.
-Instead, it activates other receptors like TRPV12 and anandamide, a neurotransmitter also known as the bliss molecule, resulting in positive outcomes like reducing pain or improving mood.
+Instead, it activates other receptors like TRPV12 and anandamide, a neurotransmitter also known as the “bliss molecule”, resulting in positive outcomes like pain reduction or mood improvement.

 5) The ECS treats CBD and THC differently

-Because both come from the same cannabis plant, CBD and THC will forever be linked.
-And despite their differences—the biggest being that CBD does not get you high—the two cannabinoids are often confused for each.
+Born from the same cannabis plant, CBD and THC are intrinsically linked.
+Despite their differences—the biggest being that CBD does not get you high—the two cannabinoids are often confused for each.
 But THC actually binds to receptors in the brain, which causes those psychoactive properties.
-Interestingly enough, when the two cannabinoids are present together, CBD has been shown to reduce some of the unwanted psychoactive side effects of THC—like paranoia and anxiety3.
+Interestingly enough, when the two cannabinoids are present together, CBD has been shown to reduce some of the unwanted psychoactive side effects of THC—like paranoia and anxiety.3

 The results of pairing multiple cannabinoids together to boost the most desirable benefits of each is called the Entourage Effect.
 That’s why all of Woven Earth’s products feature full-spectrum hemp extract, including CBD and trace amounts of THC, to provide users with as much potency as possible.

 The ECS is a network of chemical signals and cellular receptors.